ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     :definition: ((psa_key_usage_t)0x00010000)

     .. summary::
-        Used in the `psa_check_key_usage()` function to determine if the key can be used in the second key role in PAKE operations.
+        Used in the `psa_check_key_usage()` function to determine if the key can be used in the public key role in key-agreement or PAKE operations.

         .. versionadded:: 1.4

     This flag is only used with the `psa_check_key_usage` function.

     This flag is never checked when performing cryptographic operations.

 .. function:: psa_set_key_usage_flags